Author’s note: A shoutout to my latest anonymous Patron, thank you so much for your support!

 Earning the room’s attention with a rueful chuckle, Zian could only shrug in reply to the angry looks.
 “We’ve been had.
 She’s been waiting for us to lose patience, as we would have long ago were we ignorant of the stakes.
 Well played.”

 “Clever Zian, not just a pretty face.
 I’d have put money on ZhiLan to be first to grasp the situation.”
 Yuzhen’s smile faded as she leaned forward, the airy and carefree young lady replaced by a stern taskmaster.
 “You realize this breach of confidence is punishable by summary execution?
 Which of your parents broke the law and informed you of the Purge?”
 A pause as she studied their reactions, Zian struggled to maintain focus and not give away the answer.
 “Oh ZhiLan, how disappointing.
 I had such high expectations for you but you’ve failed twice now.
 Politics and diplomacy are about more than fluttering lashes and gentle touches.
-Were it otherwise, then woman would rule the world.”
+Were it otherwise, then women would rule the world.”

 Caught in a bind, ZhiLan pleaded for leniency.
 “Major Yuzhen, the Harmonious Unity Sect is fully behind your ascension to the Office of the Marshal and willing to-”